Devajit Saikia

 Devajit Saikia is an Indian advocate, a former first class cricketer and a cricket administrator.
-Devajit Saikia is the secretary of the BCCI.
+He is the secretary of the BCCI.
 Saikia was re-elected as the secretary of the top cricket body of India on September 28, 2025 during their 94th AGM in Mumbai.
 Prior to that, he was holding the position from January 2025 when Jay Shah was elected as the Chairperson of the ICC.
 Apart from that, Saikia is a Board Director of ICC representing the BCCI.

 Career

-Born and raised in Guwahati, Saikia studied in Cotton College and went on to play in the Ranji Trophy for Assam cricket team.
-He was a wicket-keeper and a middle order batter.
+Born and raised in Guwahati, Saikia studied in Cotton College and went on to play in the Ranji Trophy for Assam cricket team as a wicket-keeper and middle order batter.

-He also served as the secretary of Assam Cricket Association.
-He is also the general secretary of Guwahati Sports Association, one of the oldest sports bodies in eastern India.
-Apart from that, Saikia is also the incumbent advocate general of Assam.
+He also served as the Secretary of the Assam Cricket Association and is the General Secretary of the Guwahati Sports Association, one of the oldest sports bodies in eastern India.
+In addition, Saikia is the incumbent Advocate General of Assam.

-Saikia also served as joint secretary of the BCCI before becoming the secretary.
+Saikia served as Joint Secretary of the BCCI prior to becoming Secretary.

 Early life

-Saikia was born on 19 April 1969, to Tunga Bhadra Saikia and Dipika Saikia at Happy Villa, Uzan Bazar, Guwahati.
-Popularly called by his nick name ‘Lon’, he completed his schooling at Don Bosco School, Guwahati, where he passed his HSLC examination in 1984.
-His academic pursuits then took him to Cotton College under Gauhati University, where he graduated in 1990 in Economics, and Master’s Degree in Economics in 1994.
-Later on, he pursued law and obtained LLB degree from Old Earle Law College (now BRM Govt.
-Law College) in 1996, also under Gauhati University.
+Saikia was born on 19 April 1969 to Tunga Bhadra Saikia and Dipika Saikia at Happy Villa, Uzan Bazar, Guwahati.
+Known by the nickname ‘Lon’, he completed his schooling at Don Bosco School, Guwahati, where he passed his HSLC examination in 1984.
+His later studied Economics at Cotton College under Gauhati University, graduating in 1990 and completing his Master’s Degree in 1994.He obtained an LLB degree from Old Earle Law College (now BRM Govt.
+Law College) in 1996.